msiglreith/grr/README.md

 [![license](https://img.shields.io/badge/license-MPL%202.0-brightgreen.svg.svg)](LICENSE)

 `grr` aims at providing a thin layer above OpenGL 4.5+, exposing a modern API orientated on Vulkan.
 The sole purpose of the library is to have a cleaned up API for **fast prototyping**.
-Neither state caching, extensive error checking or further assistance is implemented nor in-scope of the lib!

 ## Features
 - API is built around **direct state access**